Organization

 Add Operator

-If your account has access to the Operator page under the Organization menu, then you must create an initial Operator to conduct testing.
-If your account does not have access to the Operators page, then you can skip this step.
+If access has been granted to the Operator page under the Organization dropdown menu, an initial Operator must be created to conduct testing.
+If access is not available to the Operators page, this step can be skipped.

-Open the Organization menu and go to the Operators page.
+Under the Organization dropdown menu, go to the Operators page.
 Click the Add button to create a new Operator.
-You only need to add an Operator name and then submit the change.
-The name can be changed at any time, so initially you can set the Operator name as your organization name.
+An Operator Name is the only field in the form that needs to be added.
+The Name can be changed at any time, so initially set the Operator Name as the organization name and adjust later if needed.

 Add SBCs